TheDeafenGuy/tailscale-snap2/README.md

 I also used AI to fix some of the snapcraft.yaml, because I am inexperienced with building Snaps.
 Updates to the snapcraft.yaml for newer versions of Tailscale should not be needed because this version of Tailscale has a built-in updater, so theoretically, it should be fine.
-The version of Tailscale this snap comes with is 1.58.2, which is much newer compared to the older snap by sergiusens, which has 1.22.1.
+The version of Tailscale this snap comes with is usually the latest version, as I try my best to update the snap to the newer version of tailscale as soon as possible.
 To install, invoke the command "sudo snap install --edge tailscale-snap2 --devmode"

 Note: To use the Tailscale CLI, you must invoke the command "tailscale-snap2" instead of just "tailscale"